GUIDE 2025

 Headshot

 What information does a headshot provide about your experience?
 Nothing.
-There is no reason to include a photo if you are applying for a job that is not related to acting or modeling.
+There is no reason to include a photo if you are applying for a job unrelated to acting or modeling.
 Also, if they want to, they can locate your headshot by visiting your LinkedIn profile or conducting a Google search for your name.

 Old experience

 If you’re anything like me, you’ve accumulated more than 6 to 7 years of experience in UX writing.
 The reality is that nobody cares about what you did seven years ago.
 What matters most is what you did recently.
-Make a point of highlighting who you are today, not that you worked at a restaurant during college.
+Remember to highlight who you are today, not that you worked at a restaurant during college.

 Where Can You Apply with Your UX Writer Resume?